none-development/unitypackage-ransomware/README.md

 # About

-This project demonstrates the feature of Unity Custom Script Support to execute maleware by prescise blocking some assembly that is not needed for game programming.
+This project demonstrates the feature of Unity Custom Script Support to execute malware by prescise blocking some assembly that is not needed for game programming.

 This project serves only to illustrate the possibilities!